Key Facts

 - Diseases that affect the cilia, the small, hair-like structures that line your airways and whose main function is to clear mucus

-- Inflammatory bowel disease, including Crohn’s and ulcerative colitis
+- Inflammatory disorders like Crohn’s disease and ulcerative colitis

 - Allergic bronchopulmonary aspergillosis which is a type of allergic lung inflammation of the airways

-- Chronic pulmonary aspiration, problems with swallowing that causes food or fluids to get into the lungs and leads to inflamed airways
+- Chronic pulmonary aspiration, problems with swallowing that cause food or fluids to get into the lungs and leads to inflamed airways

 Recurring infections that can cause damage to the airway walls include: